How Many Questions Are on the Test?The learner’s permit test consists of 20 multiple choice questions.

 - Proof of citizenship or legal presence

-- Necessary fees (a $50 application fee, as of this writing)
+- Necessary fees (a $10 testing fee and $20 for a learner’s permit, as of this writing)

 - A parent or guardian’s signature